openshift/origin/docs/proposals/in-container-command-execution.md

 The following use cases should be explored by this proposal:

-- As an OpenShift user, I want to be able to execute commands in one or more of the containers I am allowed to access, including getting shell access
+- As a user, I want to be able to execute commands in one or more of the containers I am allowed to access, including getting shell access
-- As an OpenShift user, I want to be able to forward one or more ports from my local machine to a container I am allowed to access
+- As a user, I want to be able to forward one or more ports from my local machine to a container I am allowed to access

 The following use case is not being considered at this time: